Executive Advisory · Dan Tudorache

 "This isn't coaching.
 It's what happens when someone who's been in your seat sits across from you."
 A confidential thinking partnership for sitting Directors, VPs, and senior functional leaders.

-Two executives in a private strategy session - what advisory work looks like
+Two executives in a private Authority Gap Diagnostic Call - what advisory work looks like

 20+ YearsOperator Experience